Soilitical/Soilitical2.0/README.md

 ## 🛠️ **Technologies Used**

-- **Frontend**: React.js, Leaflet for mapping, and CSS for styling.
+- **Frontend**: React.js, Leaflet for mapping, and TailwindCSS for styling.
 - **Backend**: Django (not included in this repository).
 - **Machine Learning**: Utilizes machine learning models for crop recommendation.